HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="Will_the_reward_pool_pay_out_more_or_less_depending_on_who_votes">Will the reward pool pay out more or less depending on who votes?</span>

-There is a fixed amount of BLURT coins that gets added to the rewards pool each day.
-In the short term, the amount of coins that get paid out may be higher or lower depending on the amount of voting activity, but over time it will pay out the full amount of rewards regardless of who votes.

-Votes in Blurt are stake-weighted.
-Therefore voters with more Blurt Power have a greater influence over the allocation than voters with less BP, but their votes do not increase the amount of rewards in the rewards pool.
+At the time of paying out a post (or comment) the amount of BLURT taken from the reward pool is a linear proportion based on the votes that post has received.
+That total is then split, again proportionately, between the author and all the voters based on their individual votes.
+Such votes depend on the BP held and the vote weight used by each voter.
+It is thus not a question of *who* votes but rather about how much each user votes.

 <a href="#Table_of_Contents_Economics">^</a>

 ## <span id="Why_do_the_earnings_for_my_post_go_up_or_down">Why do the earnings for my post go up or down?</span>

-The amount that is shown next to a post is a "**Potential Payout**".
-This is an estimated value of how much money the post will make based on the votes that have occurred so far.
+The amount that is shown next to a post is a "**Potential Payout**" in BLURT.
+This is an estimated value of how much BLURT the post will make based on the votes that have occurred so far and the economic factors such as the reward pool and recent claims.
+Note that these are *not* USD estimates and hence should not fluctuate very much unless some voting activity has taken place.
 Depending on various factors, this value can go up or down until the payout window closes:

 -   If a post receives more upvotes, the potential payout of the post can go up.
--   If a post receives more downvotes, the potential payout of the post can go down.
--   If other posts receive more upvotes, the potential payout of the post can go down.
+-   If other posts receive more upvotes, the potential payout of the post can go down very slightly.
--   If other posts receive more downvotes, the potential payout of the post can go up.
 -   If upvotes are removed from a post, the potential payout of the post can go down.

--   If downvotes are removed from a post, the potential payout of the post can go up.
--   If the price of BLURT goes up, the potential payout of all posts can go up.
--   If the price of BLURT goes down, the potential payout of all posts can go down.
+It is important to understand that global economic changes, such as voting activity increasing or decreasing across the Blurt chain, will have a small effect during the 7-day voting period on an individual post; the largest effect is from the votes on the post itself.

 <a href="#Table_of_Contents_Economics">^</a>